University Program Council Records

 Scope and content

-The University Program Council Records document the wide range of cultural, educational, and social programming organized by the UPC at South Dakota State University.
-Spanning various media formats—including posters, newsletters, clippings, programs, brochures, and calendars—these records capture performances and events such as concerts, dances, theatrical productions, films, lectures, festivals, and major campus traditions like Hobo Day.
-The materials are arranged across three boxes and cover both recurring and one-time events, reflecting UPC's central role in campus life and student engagement.
+The University Program Council Records document the cultural, educational, and social programming organized by the council at South Dakota State University.
+The collection includes posters, newsletters, clippings, programs, brochures, and calendars related to concerts, dances, theatrical productions, films, lectures, festivals, and campus traditions such as Hobo Day.
+Arranged in three boxes, the materials cover both recurring and single occurrence events and reflect the council’s role in coordinating campus programming.

 System of arrangement